Salle Favart, Opéra-Comique © Raphael Metivet

 Sessions

 Seminar | So many tragic conclusions at the Opéra-Comique!
-In light of Werther and to celebrate the return to the Opéra-Comique of an allegory of Lyrical Drama sculpted by Alexandre Falguière, we will explore how drama has consistently shaped the institution’s repertoire, driven by a blend of European influences, the tastes of its audience, and political events.
+In light of Werther and to celebrate the return to the Opéra-Comique of an allegory of Lyrical drama sculpted by Alexandre Falguière, we will explore how drama has consistently shaped the institution’s repertoire, driven by a blend of European influences, the tastes of its audience, and political events.

 In partnership with the Université Lumière Lyon 2 and the Centre national des arts plastiques.